How did the garden get its name?

 The planting throughout the garden is designed around species that would have been popular in ornamental gardens of the late 18th/early 19th centuries.

-Although the ‘charming retreat’ has vanished, in about 1840 the present Memorial Pavilion was erected, possibly to the design of George Vaughan Maddox, the Monmouth architect.
+Although the original summer house that ‘charming retreat’ has long since gone, in about 1840 the present Memorial pavilion was erected.
+It was possibly to the design of George Vaughan Maddox, the Monmouth architect.
 Constructed of timber, various parts have been replaced over time and little of the current structure is original.
 However, it does house the original “Seat” on which Nelson sat, and a plaque commemorates the visit.

 The restoration has been carried out by the Nelson Garden Preservation Trust, a committee of dedicated local volunteers.